Arson Suspect Arrested In Connection To Fire, Building Collapse That Killed Philadelphia Fire Lt. Sean Williamson

 Thiel says the department will remember him as one of their best.

 “It should be evident after watching the hundreds, probably thousands of people who filed through here this morning, that he knew how to do his job.
-He was truly one of our best,” Thiel said.MORE NEWS: Fourth Of July Firework Prices Skyrocketing Amid Inflation, Supply Shortage
+He was truly one of our best,” Thiel said.MORE NEWS: Police: Homeless Man Allegedly Stabs 15-Year-Old Boy In Self-Defense In Center City